jchoksi-whitbread/aws-ha-wordpress/README.md

 ### AWS ###
 The infrastructure is deployed to an AWS cloud environment.
 It requires the following to be pre-configured:

-* an IAM user for CLI access
 * an S3 bucket for storing terraform state information, the location and bucket name are configured within the terraform.tf file
+* an IAM user for CLI access, it should have read/write access to the S3 bucket

 ## Installation Instructions ##
 * Ensure all pre-requirements are installed